andreafabrizi/DNSProxy/README.md

 # DNS Proxy

-DNS proxy listens for incoming DNS requests on the local interface and resolves remote hosts using an external PHP script, through http proxy requests.
+DNS proxy listens for incoming DNS requests (A,NS,MX,TXT,SRV..) on the local interface (UDP only) and resolves using an external PHP script, through simple HTTP requests.

-If you can't use VPN, UDP tunnels or other methods to resolve external names in your LAN, DNS proxy is a good and simple solution.
+If you can't use tunnels to resolve names externally (i.e. TOR users), DNS proxy is a simple and efficient solution.

+To work, it needs to know a PHP-enabled external server, completeley TOR-friendly.

 ## Building